 MP for Tamworth

-Sarah Edwards is a Labour (Co-op) MP for Tamworth, elected on 19 October 2023.
-She sits on the Business and Trade Committee and the Speaker's Advisory Committee on Works of Art, and serves on the Economic Security, Arms and Export Controls Sub-Committee (since March 2025).
-Her parliamentary roles have included work on the Pension Schemes Bill (July–September 2025) and the Leasehold and Freehold Reform Bill (January 2024).
+Sarah Edwards is the Labour (Co-op) MP for Tamworth, elected on 19 October 2023.
+She sits on the Business and Trade Sub-Committee on Economic Security, Arms and Export Controls, the Speaker's Advisory Committee on Works of Art, and the Business and Trade Committee.
+Her parliamentary work has included committees on Pension Schemes and Leasehold and Freehold Reform.

 Generated 21 February 2026